dgorissen/parlycloud/README.md

 Parlycloud
 ===========

-Small Flask webapp that takes UK Parliament [http://ukparse.kforge.net/parldata/scrapedxml/debates/](Hansard data), caches it, and uses the [http://zemanta.com](Zemanta API) to generate relevant topics, categories and images.
+Small Flask webapp that takes UK Parliament [Hansard data](http://ukparse.kforge.net/parldata/scrapedxml/debates/), caches it, and uses the [Zemanta API](http://zemanta.com) to generate relevant topics, categories and images.

 Hansard XML files are assumed to be in an xml subdirectory.